laoluadewoye/Website/README.md

 It will take you through the directory of my website to the starting webpages.

 # laoluadewoye.github.io/index.html
 This is the main webpage of my website.
 It leads to a simple calculator, and various other things I created to learn and practice HTML.

+The current list of webpages is:

+* Calculator
+* Matchmaker
+* Website Survey
+* Image Page

 # laoluadewoye.github.io/Money_Making_Game_VTwo/Main_Page/Game_index.html
 This is a game I made completely from scratch.